Happy turkey day to all of you who celebrate! I spent mine with family in Loreto, Mexico.

 You may have seen me talk about my parents on Twitter now and then.
 They live on a wooden sail boat called a tyanna and they circle the Sea of Cortez (that’s between Mexico and Baja) throughout the year, following the season change.

 This time of year, they start heading south, chasing the heat.
 Last year they berthed the boat and flew back to the states for Christmas and New Years.
-This year, they flew myself, Mr. V, my younger brother, and his girlfriend all down to them where we spent a week in a hotel on the beach snorkling in clear, warm waters.
+This year, they flew myself, Mr. V, my younger brother, and his girlfriend all down to them where we spent a week in a hotel on the beach snorkeling in clear, warm waters.
+Apparently, for the next family getaway, it’s been suggested that we have a look at accommodation similar to the likes of Exceptional Villas and others have to offer around Mexico for some real private relaxation time.

 It was both amazing and anxiety inducing.
 The snorkeling off Loreto’s coast is stunning, but they have spotty wifi at best and my workaholic self couldn’t check in with coworkers or email the entire time.